 A significant and sustained investment will be required to realise the full potential of the Masterplan and what it can deliver.
-Baselining has already been undertaken to establish current travel trends via Non-Motorised User surveys (NMU), postal and online surveys and the Council has already invested in remote pedestrian and cycle counters.
+Baselining has already been undertaken to establish current travel trends via Non-Motorised User surveys (NMU), postal and online surveys and in remote pedestrian and cycle counters.
 This data will be used to monitor changes in travel behaviour during the life of the Masterplan to ensure that the investment delivers.